 the tories really are scum huh? this is a money move, and nothing else.

 Prime minister David Cameron said his government is launching a consultation on changing the NHS constitution so that the "default setting" is for patients' data to be used for research unless the patient opts out.
-In a speech to the Global Health Policy Summit in London, he said that the UK is going to be the "world leader" in …
+In a speech to the Global Health Policy Summit in London, he said that the UK is going to be the "world leader" …

 the tories really are scum huh? this is a money move, and nothing else.